 Hanji Edition was founded by two Korean-American printmakers, Steph Rue and Lars Kim, who share a passion for Korean print and papermaking.
-We have invited five different artists to create 6″ x 9″ prints on hanji, employing print processes ranging from letterpress, monoprint, mokuhanga (Japanese woodcut), giclée, chine collée and painting.
-The prints will be accompanied by artist information and an essay, all housed in a custom Japanese portfolio box with a removable hanji-lined tray.
+We have invited five different artists to create 6″ x 9″ prints on hanji, employing print processes ranging from letterpress, intaglio, mokuhanga (Japanese woodcut), giclée, chine collé and painting.
+The prints are accompanied by a hand-bound, full-color booklet with letterpress printed covers on hanji with artist information and an essay by Chunwoo Nam of the Print Art Research Center in Seoul.
+The portfolio is housed in a custom Japanese portfolio box with a removable hanji-lined tray.

 This project is the first of its kind in North America, specifically designed to highlight the versatile potential of hanji as a substrate for print.